PRE-PROPOSAL 1. Media Artifact

 What are three reasonable arguments against this proposal?

-2. There are already enough social and educational programs in school.
+2. There are already enough social and educational programs in school, and already a ton of volunteer opportunities for students, which will constrict the supply of student tutors.

 Costs and funding: